Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for their insightful comments that improved the paper.
 MDL thanks Alessia Gualandris, Jorge Pe\~{n}arrubia and Alex Drlica-Wagner for insightful comments and discussions which helped improve the present work.
 MDL also thanks Nicolas F. Bouch\'{e} and Rebecca C. Levy for providing access to their data.
 The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2013-2016) under grant agreement number 312430 (OPTICON).
 This work was also funded by ANID, Millenium Science Initiative, ICN12\_009.

 \textit{Software:} this research made use of the Astropy \citep{2013A&A...558A..33A, 2018AJ....156..123A}, Healpy \citep{2005ApJ...622..759G,Zonca2019}, Matplotlib \citep{2007CSE.....9...90H} and Numpy \citep{harris2020array} packages.